orel33/vpltoolkit/README.md

 ## TODO

+* add script to launch all local tests offline and compare them against an expected grade
 * add an option to use a docker environment for *offline* execution (and maybe *online*)
 * use an optional execution file *env.sh* (provided by teacher at Moodle)
 * add other DOWNLOAD methods for wget and scp